 Ultimately, if you’ve put in the graft to convert the customer, make sure you then follow through with quality workmanship.

 In conclusion, to improve your chances of winning more jobs, you need to create your own sales process or customer journey.
-Think about how you currently respond to potential leads?
+Think about how you currently respond to potential leads.
 Could this be improved?
 Are you transparent, professional and proactive?
 Be honest with yourself when thinking about this – there is always time to improve and develop your approach to customer service.

 When you do win the job, take 2 minutes to congratulate yourself, and then deliver with quality.
-More importantly, don’t think of it as a ‘one-time job’, think of it as a potential long-term relationship, whether that customer offers repeat business or becomes key part of your referral network.
+More importantly, don’t think of it as a ‘one-time job’, think of it as a potential long-term relationship, whether that customer offers repeat business or becomes a key part of your referral network.

-Feedback is key to success and that’s why, at Checkatrade, reputation matters.
+Feedback is key to success and that’s why at Checkatrade, reputation matters.